mdaffin/disconnected.systems/site/blog/nim-on-adruino/index.md

 avrdude -F -V -c arduino -p ATMEGA328P -P /dev/ttyACM0 -b 115200 -U flash:w:nimcache/hello.hex
 ```

-And the led stops blinking - progress, but nim is able to directly compile to avr, so we should be able to skip the avr-gcc steps.
-In order to do this we need to specify a few options via the nim.cfg.
-I found these options by using the `--parallelBuild:1 --verbosity:2` flags to see how nim was compiling the program.
+And the led stops blinking - progress, but nim is able to directly compile to
+AVR, allowing us to skip the `avr-gcc` steps.
+In order to do this we need to
+specify a few options via the nim.cfg.
+I found these options by using the
+`--parallelBuild:1 --verbosity:2` flags to see how nim was compiling the
+program.

 First I noticed it was using `gcc` not `gcc-avr`.
-This was fixed by adding the following
+This was fixed by adding the
+following

 #### nim.cfg